Pluggito/alx-project-0x02-setup/README.md

-# ALX Project 3
+# Next.js Project Setup and Basics

-This repository contains code and resources for ALX Project 3, part of the ALX Software Engineering curriculum.
+This repository provides a foundational setup and essential examples for working with Next.js.
+It is designed to help developers quickly start new Next.js projects and understand the basic structure, configuration, and best practices for building scalable React applications with Next.js.

 ## Overview

-This project demonstrates advanced concepts in TypeScript and React, focusing on scalable architecture and best coding practices.
+This project demonstrates how to initialize a Next.js application, organize your codebase, and implement core features using modern React and TypeScript.

 ## Features

+- Next.js project initialization
-- Advanced React components
+- Example React components
-- Strongly-typed with TypeScript
+- TypeScript integration
 - Clean and modular codebase

 ## Getting Started

 1. Clone the repository.
 2. Install dependencies with `npm install` or `yarn install`.
-3. Start the development server with `npm start` or `yarn start`.
+3. Start the development server with `npm run dev` or `yarn dev`.

 ## Author